jconorgrogan/Informational-Constructivism/00_Introduction_and_Overview/GenerativePathSpace.md

 Each `path_i` is a sequence of `Δ_gen`, `Δ_proj`, and `Δ_self` operations.

+The 'distinguishable structure S' mentioned above can vary in scope.
+It might be a specific symbolic string in an observer's memory, a recognized pattern (like an integer `n` on an ISG), a complex data structure, the observer's entire internal code `K`, or even its complete memory state `S_Ω`.
+The GPS framework is versatile enough to consider the constructive history of any well-defined, memory-stabilized (Mode_L) informational entity.

 ## 2. Significance in IC

 The GPS is a foundational concept in IC because it shifts the definition of a structure's informational identity beyond its mere static form.
 In IC, a structure `S` is not just "what it is," but is more comprehensively defined by: